|

 public house or tavern -

-of the first settlement of Swanton Township, the travel through
+time of the first settlement of Swanton Township, the

-it was comparatively heavy - consisting mainly of "movers",
+travel through it was comparatively heavy - consisting

-chief business of the large number of small taverns found
+of the large number of small taverns found along the

 |